-Chum salmon scales are collected in the common property fishery and from broodstock returning to hatchery raceways during egg take to determine the age composition of the returning adults.
+Chum salmon scales and otoliths are collected in the common property fishery and from broodstock returning to hatchery raceways during egg take to determine the age composition of the returning adults.
 The data is used for determining survivals and forecasting.

-BY16 Chum salmon are otolith marked in two different groups; the first half of juveniles have a been marked with a 3,1,3H mark and will be released normally, while the second half of juveniles are marked with a 3n,2n,3H mark and will be released two weeks later.
+BY17 Chum salmon are otolith marked in two different groups; the first half of juveniles have a been marked with a 3,4,2H mark and will be released normally, while the second half of juveniles are marked with a 3n,2H mark and will be released two weeks later.
 Returns will be evaluated for the success of the two different rearing strategies by collecting otoliths and evaluating differential thermal marks.
-Otoliths will be collected during scale collections in the common property fishery, from broodstock, and from Kodiak processors.
+Otoliths will be collecting during scale collections in the common property fishery, from broodstock, and from Kodiak processors.

 Adult pink salmon are sampled throughout cost-recovery operations to gather information on average weight, sex ratio, average quality, and species composition of fish sold.
+With no cost recovery in 2018, female percentage will be determined from common property sampling in the field and from Kodiak processors.
+This will assist determine proper broodstock collection timing.